milovanderlinden/blackarch-site/_posts/2015-01-13-new-mirror.md

 ---
 layout: post
-title: New Australia mirror added!
+title: Mirror in Australia
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [hexnoia.org](http://hexnoia.org/) for becoming a mirror.